Associative bond swaps in molecular dynamics: The swap potential

 thus only $A_2$ would feel a force.
-In eq.~\ref{eq:regb} the role of the parameter $\lambda$ is clearly visible: (i) if $\lambda=1$ then the three body term in eq.~\ref{eq:regb} exactly shields the attraction between $A_2$ and $B$ without influencing the $A_1-B$ bond, (ii) if instead $\lambda>1$ the contribute from eq.~\ref{eq:regb} beats the $A_2-B$ attraction making it harder for $A_2$ to get closer to $B$ and ``steal'' the bond from $A_1$.
+In eqn~(\ref{eq:regb}) the role of the parameter $\lambda$ is clearly visible: (i) if $\lambda=1$ then the three body term in eqn~(\ref{eq:regb}) exactly shields the attraction between $A_2$ and $B$ without influencing the $A_1-B$ bond, (ii) if instead $\lambda>1$ the contribution from eqn~(\ref{eq:regb}) beats the $A_2-B$ attraction making it harder for $A_2$ to get closer to $B$ and ``steal'' the bond from $A_1$.
 This effectively defines a swap energy barrier $ \beta \Delta E_\text{sw} =\beta \epsilon(\lambda-1)$ that grows linearly with $\lambda$.
-Lastly (iii), if $\lambda<1$ then eq.~\ref{eq:regb} is not enough to compensate the attraction and the system will form both $A_1-B$ and $A_2-B$ going toward full clusterization around the swapping groups.
-Moreover, if more than three particles are in the interaction range, terms like eq.~\ref{eq:regb} would strongly suppress the attraction (if $\lambda \ge 1$), providing the single-bond-per-site condition.
-Finally in Fig.~\ref{fig:regions}(c) both $A_1$ and $A_2$ are above $r_\text{min}$ so they both feel an effect due to eq.~\ref{eq:3bp} that will allow only one of the two to get within $r_\text{min}$ from $B$.
+Lastly (iii), if $\lambda<1$ then eqn~(\ref{eq:regb}) is not enough to compensate the attraction and the system will form both $A_1-B$ and $A_2-B$ going toward full clusterization around the swapping groups.
+Moreover, if more than three particles are in the interaction range, terms like eqn~(\ref{eq:regb}) will strongly suppress the attraction (if $\lambda \ge 1$), providing the single-bond-per-site condition.
+Finally in Fig.~\ref{fig:regions}(c) both $A_1$ and $A_2$ are above $r_\text{min}$ so they both feel an effect due to eqn~(\ref{eq:3bp}) that will allow only one of the two to get within $r_\text{min}$ from $B$.

 In Fig.~\ref{fig:E} we summarize the energy changes while undergoing a swap event.
 The energy from the formation of the second bond is compensated by the three-body term producing an overall flat energy landscape that allows $A_1$ to steal the bond from $A_2$ without breaking it first.